Database, Tables, Views, and Indexes

 ALTER TABLE RENAME COLUMN renames an existing column.

-To rename a column, you must possess the ALTER TABLE privilege for the table.
+To rename a column, you must have the ALTER TABLE privilege for the table.

 Syntax